 Want to maximize successes and minimize problems associated with whatever changes are happening?

-Learn about change management methods and help your organization apply them to avoid potential negative outcomes.
+During an MBA in Management you will learn about change management methods and help your organization apply them to avoid potential negative outcomes.

 5. You’ll acquire new skills

 Managing change requires leadership—and leadership requires a growth mindset.

 What will you learn how to do?
 You’ll learn how to listen to the people who you work for and the ones who work for you.
 How do you learn to listen?
 You need to learn how to understand what the organization needs based on what the people in it tell you—and it’s not always direct.

 You also need to learn how to navigate the politics of change.
 Why?
 Because there are always sides—and therefore there are winners and losers.
 You need to learn how to play both.

 Want to learn perseverance and humility?
 When the going gets tough, change managers stick with it.

 Looks easier than it is—and it’s always worth doing.

 Read more about management studies.